Enfield Connect to Work Programme

 - To support residents with health conditions and complex barriers, both in and out of work to realise their potential and thrive or return to work.

-The Contract will be let for an initial term commencing December 2025 until 31 March 2030 with the option to extend for a further 12 months, subject to supplier performance, grant funding and at the full discretion of the contracting authority.
+Following commencement of the Contract, 5 January 2026, the initial term shall run until 31 March 2030 with the option to extend for a further 12 months, subject to supplier performance, grant funding and at the full discretion of the contracting authority.

-Note, the estimated contract value stated within this contract award notice is based on the initial term of the Contract plus the optional 12-month extension.
+Note, the estimated contract value stated within this Contract Details Notice is based on the initial term of the Contract plus the optional 12-month extension.

-Accordingly, the contracting authority is incorporating a standstill period for eight (8) working days, commencing the day on which this contract award notice has been published.
+The contracting authority observed a standstill period for eight (8) working days, which commenced the day on which the Contract Award Notice was published.

 Notices